 Covering the following Cities/Towns:

-Avon, Abington, Braintree, Bridgewater, Brockton, East Bridgewater, Holbrook, Quincy, Randolph, Rayham, Sharon, Stoughton, & West Bridgewater
+Avon, Abington, Braintree, Bridgewater, Brockton, East Bridgewater, Holbrook, Quincy, Randolph, Rayham, Sharon, Stoughton, and West Bridgewater

 The Deborah Sampson Chapter DAR participates in the following activities on an annual basis:

 American History Essay Contest (grades 5-8)